-In the absence of metal recombination or auroral lines, indirect metallicity estimates of star forming regions must be used, which are obtained via strong emission line ratios (e.g. Kewley & Dopita 2002; Pettini & Pagel 2004; Pilyugin & Grebel 2016).
-Calibrations for such diagnostics are now becoming possible at high redshift (e.g. Laseter et al. 2023; Hirschmann et al. 2023; Sanders et al. 2023).
-However, strong-line metallicity estimates are known to vary by up to ~ 0.6 dex depending on the line ratios chosen (Kewley & Ellison 2008; Teimoorinia et al. 2021).
-Moreover, all such emission line methods are luminosity-weighted tracers of the star forming regions of galaxies, which at z > 2 contain just 20% of the baryon fraction (Fukugita & Peebles 2004; Behroozi et al. 2010; McGaugh et al. 2010; Peeples et al. 2014).
+In the absence of metal recombination or auroral lines, indirect metallicity estimates of star-forming regions must be used, which are obtained via strong emission line ratios (e.g. Kewley & Dopita 2002; Pettini & Pagel 2004; Pilyugin & Grebel 2016).
+Calibrations for such diagnostics are now becoming possible at high redshift (e.g. Hirschmann, Charlot & Somerville 2023; Laseter et al. 2023; Sanders et al. 2024).
+However, strong-line metallicity estimates are known to vary by up to ~0.6 dex depending on the line ratios chosen (Kewley & Ellison 2008; Teimoorinia et al. 2021).
+Moreover, all such emission line methods are luminosity-weighted tracers of the star-forming regions of galaxies, which at z > 2 contain just 20 per cent of the baryon fraction (Fukugita & Peebles 2004; Behroozi, Conroy & Wechsler 2010; McGaugh et al. 2010; Peeples et al. 2014).